jackiefletcher/bases/README.md

 INTRODUCTION
 ------------
-The bases app allows users to determine the decimal value of binary, trinary or hexidecimal numbers.
+The bases app allows users to determine the decimal value of binary, trinary or hexadecimal numbers.

 REQUIREMENTS
 ------------